 Photo 10: "Nicolae Ceaușescu Takes the Oath".
 A commission by the Ministry of Defence (1978)

 Photo 11: "Elena Ceaușescu".
 A commission by the Argeș County Party Committee (1983)

 Photo 12: "Industrial Achievements in Călăraşi County".
 Commissioned by the Călăraşi County Party Committee (1985)

 Photo 13: "A Work Visit to Argeș County".
 Offered by the Argeș County Party Committee (1982)

 The paintings and other objects which were offered to Nicolae Ceaușescu and his wife at home and abroad came in such high number that they considered exhibit them in a museum.
 And not just in any museum, but in the largest history museum in Romania.
 Thus, 1978 saw the inauguration of the exhibition entitled "Evidence of love, high esteem and deep appreciation enjoyed by Comrade Nicolae Ceausescu and Comrade Elena Ceausescu, of the broad relations of friendship and collaboration between the Romanian people and the peoples of other countries".
 Or, in short, "Homage"!
 It came to occupy over 27,000 sq ft and counted over 10,000 objects (including the "diplomatic" gifts received during official meetings in Romania and abroad).

-THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in Romanian past starting from artifacts or vestiges with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
+THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in the Romanian past starting from objectc with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
 Text and video presentation by historian Cornel Ilie.

 Photos by Marius Amarie